Your friend Sarah comes

-"What is the appropriate course of action to take when you've come to feel that your pastor is manipulative and even almost deceptive?"
+"What is the appropriate thing to do when you've come to feel that your pastor is manipulative and even almost deceptive?"

-Here is Sarah's story:I come from a church in Texas.
-In just the last four years, our pastor has hired and fired four different associates.
-Each time he asked one of them to resign, he has told that person that he'd make things very difficult if he or she said anything negative about him.
+"I come from a church in Texas.
+In just the last four years, our pastor has hired and then fired four different associates.
+Each time he asked one of them to resign, he told that person that he'd make things very difficult if he or she said anything negative about him.
 So, until much later, the church had no idea of the real reasons these associates left.
 We want to be fair in judging him, but he doesn't cut his associates any slack.
 So, we're not sure why we should give him the benefit of the doubt.